fucheng96/ecommerce-review-sentiment-analysis-webapp/README.md

 ## Acknowledgements

 Kudos to Olist for releasing a [public dataset](https://www.kaggle.com/olistbr/brazilian-ecommerce).
-It contains multiple datasets which provide many exciting areas to explore apart from NLP such as sales prediction, customer segmentation etc.
+It contains multiple datasets an e-commerce platform may store, which provide many exciting areas to explore apart from NLP such as sales prediction, customer segmentation etc.